 The Hario V60 gets its name from the 60 degree angle of its cone.
 Inside that cone are spiral ridges that lift the filter slightly away from the brewer wall.
 This design encourages air to escape as water flows through, allowing for faster drainage and a more expressive cup.

-The V60 is nearly totally dependent on grind particle size and pour speed to regulate the flow rate, unlike a flat-bottom dripper such as the Kalita Wave.
-Therefore, your pour technique plays a larger role in the flavor outcome.
+The V60 is nearly entirely dependent on grind particle size and pour speed to regulate flow rate, unlike a flat-bottom dripper such as the Kalita Wave, which has built-in flow regulation.
+Your pour technique plays a larger role in the flavor outcome here.
 Small changes in water temperature, pour rate, and grind size can make noticeable differences in sweetness and clarity.
+If you prefer a more forgiving pour-over experience, the Kalita Wave or Chemex may be worth exploring alongside it.

 In the right hands, this brewer can produce one of the most balanced and aromatic cups you will ever taste.